no3z/reservation_system_ann/README.md

 Response: If the seat reservation is successful, it sends an HTTP OK response.
 If there are no available seats, an error response is sent.
 ```

-- Error Handling:
-If the request method doesn't match any of the above endpoints or if it isn't GET or POST, it sends a 405 Method Not Allowed response.
+- Error Handling: If the request method doesn't match any of the above endpoints or if it isn't GET or POST, it sends a 405 Method Not Allowed response.
 The server also contains checks for ensuring that request body content is in the expected format (e.g., ensuring the "seats" is an array of integers).

+### Design decisions:
+- A seat reservation will only go through if all the seats that are being asked for are available.
+If not, then the reservation will return 500 error.

 ## CLIENT TECHNICAL DETAILS
 A simple python async client is available in the `client/` directory.